 The city center of Munich is compact, making it easy to see many sights in a short amount of time.
 Munich was founded in 1158 and in 1175 the small city, with Marienplatz at the center, was fortified with protective walls.
-By 1330, the city outgrew the fortifications.
+By 1330, Munich had outgrew the fortifications.
 The walls were expanded and eight city gates were built, three of which still stand today.
-The city was further strengthened in the early 1600s, but by the 18th century, the walls were seen as useless and destroyed.
+Munich was further strengthened in the early 1600s, but by the 18th century, the walls were seen as useless and destroyed.
 The main sights of Munich remain in a centralized area that was once confined by those city walls.
-Historic churches, squares and lanes, beautiful buildings and beer gardens are all within the city center.
+Historic churches, squares and lanes, beautiful buildings and Munich beer gardens are all within the Old City center.
 Throughout history, both fire and war destroyed many of Munich’s buildings so that today there is a mix of style and more than a few replicas.

 Our Tour For A Layover in Munich

 Make the most of your Munich layover with this 4-6 Hour Self-Guided Walking Tour.
 The Munich walk takes in the highlights of the city!

 Karlsplatz, a square that emerged when the city walls were torn down and named for the man who ordered the destruction, is on the western edge of the city center.
 On the east end of the square is Karlstor Gate, which was used as an entrance into the fortified city until the 18th century.

 Walk through the arched Karlstor Gate onto the pedestrian promenade, Neuhauserstrasse, to…